Alice-Berthelot/portfolio/README.md

 _The latest version is on the **dev** branch_

-**Concept:** front end app introducing my portfolio (a recap of my projects, background, profile, etc.), the main objective is to learn how to use Next.js, TypeScript and TailwindCSS
+**Concept:** front-end app introducing my portfolio (a recap of my projects, background, profile, etc.), the main objective is to learn how to use Next.js, TypeScript and TailwindCSS

 **My completed tasks:**
 - learned Next.js, TypeScript and TailwindCSS
 - coded all the pages and created all the assets
 - implemented a translation system English/French for the whole app
 - implemented continuous deployment with Vercel

+*More details can be seen in <a href="https://github.com/Alice-Berthelot/portfolio/issues">the Issues tab</a>.*

 **Languages:** 🇫🇷 🇬🇧